Post-COVID Diet Plan: Eat Healthy, Hydrate, and Look after your Gut Says Avni Kaul

 Staying fit and developing a strong immune system is the top priority for everyone to protect themselves and their families in these globally critical times.
 Hence maintaining a healthy body weight, defeat obesity, eating healthy immunity-boosting diets has become the call of the day.

-To address some of the issues, India’s top therapeutic Nutritionist and Dietician Avni Kaul and her team of trained and qualified dieticians are going to stay connected with you and with your family that will include-
+To address some of the issues, India’s top therapeutic Nutritionist and Dietitian Avni Kaul and her team of trained and qualified Dietitians are going to stay connected with you and with your family that will include-

 • Nutritionist Avni Kaul will do a detailed study of your test reports (during and post- any health recovery) and based on your current physical conditions – a dedicated customized plan would be developed for you and for your family.